mnr/writing-wip/kwak-anthology.md

 “You are such a buzzkill.
 I was hoping for excitement.”
 She grabs her bags and pushes through the crowd.
 “See you tonight.”

-Araci retrieves the scan in his visor and compares two overlaid views; the real, burned room, and the original as shown in the floorplan.
+Araci reviews the scan in his visor and compares two overlaid views; the real, burned room, and the original as shown in the floorplan.
 An augmented reality outline fills in the missing parts of the destroyed oven.
 Originally a desktop unit, all that remains is the back plane and fuel tank.
 The paint on the tank is burned, but intact.
 Everything splays outwards from the oven cavity; the explosion had clearly occurred there.

 Araci retrieves the steak and potatoes meal from the corner of the main room.
 It's dented, but doesn't leak food goo into his hands.
 Araci wonders if it's broken.
 He has no way to test it, he can't afford one of the expensive Hestia ovens; He boils food packets like every other middle-class American.
 Araci turns the meal box over, shakes it, puts it back on the floor.
 Normally it produces a perfect dinner.
 This time, Hestia took an angry turn for the worse.